The Hidden Fronts: Asymmetrical Warfare and Economic Weapons

 The domestic impact of this protectionist siege has been immediate and severe.
 By shifting the tax burden from foreign producers to American importers and consumers, these tariffs have effectively acted as a regressive consumption tax.
 Economists estimate that the average US household saw its tax burden increase by approximately $1,000 in 2025, a figure projected to rise to $1,300 in 2026.
 Beyond the direct fiscal hit, the friction introduced into supply chains has reignited inflationary pressures, reducing the availability of goods and stalling job growth in manufacturing sectors dependent on imported components.
 Far from a cost-free lever of power, the tariff war is extracting a tangible price from the very electorate it was promised to protect.

-3. The Greenland Gambit: Resource Security or Real Estate?
+3. The Greenland Gambit: Resource Security

-- The Response: By late 2025, the US declared the “Greenland Project” a matter of national security.
-In response to the aggressive posturing, Denmark and European allies began increasing their military presence in the Arctic, transforming a diplomatic spat into a militarized standoff on NATO’s northern flank.
+By late 2025, the US designated the Greenland Project a matter of national security.
+Denmark and European allies responded by reinforcing their military presence in the Arctic, converting a diplomatic confrontation into a militarized standoff on NATO’s northern flank and accelerating European discussions of strategic autonomy from Washington.

 4. The Return to Real Money: Commodities as the Final Arbiter

-For fifty years, the global economy operated on the “Privilege of the Dollar”—a system based on faith in the US Treasury.
-That faith has been eroded by weaponized sanctions and a debt-to-GDP ratio spiraling beyond 135%.
-The emergence of the BRICS “Unit,” with its 40% gold anchor, is a tacit admission by the world’s largest commodity producers that fiat currency alone is no longer a sufficient store of value.
+For fifty years, the global economy operated on the Privilege of the Dollar, a system based on faith in the US Treasury.
+That faith has been eroded by weaponized sanctions and a US federal debt position that now exceeds $36 trillion, with deficit spending running between $1.8 and $2.2 trillion annually.
+The emergence of the BRICS Unit, with its 40% gold anchor, is a tacit admission by the world’s largest commodity producers that fiat currency alone is no longer a sufficient store of value.

-It is the only asset that sits at the exact intersection of the two most powerful forces in the 2026 economy: Monetary Panic and Industrial Necessity.
-While gold is hoarded in vaults, silver is being burned in the furnaces of the Green Transition and the AI revolution.
+While gold has surged past $4,000/oz, serving as the shield of central banks seeking sovereignty, a second front is opening in the commodity war.
+If gold is the shield, silver is the sword.
+It sits at the exact intersection of the two most powerful forces in the 2026 economy: monetary panic and industrial necessity.
+While gold is hoarded in vaults, silver is being burned in the furnaces of the green transition and the AI revolution.
 It is vanishing from the earth just as the world rediscovers its role as money.

 This sets the stage for the most violent market dislocation of our lifetime.
-In Part 2, I analyze the “Silver Squeeze”—a mathematical inevitability where paper promises meet industrial reality.
+In Part 2, I analyze the Silver Squeeze, a mathematical inevitability where paper promises meet industrial reality.

-- This post was written by me (Thora) using Gemini AI on LumiPad
+• This post was written by me (Thora) using Gemini AI on LumiPad